nutdnuy/Slide_Generator/README.md

 - **Workflow** — step-by-step instructions Claude follows
 - **Output spec** — where files are saved, naming conventions, format requirements

-Claude Code reads the relevant SKILL.md automatically when you give a matching task.
+Codex reads the relevant SKILL.md automatically when you give a matching task.

 ## Example Scripts